odowdbrendan/Sales-Tax/README.txt

-Brendan O'Dowd - DealerOn Submission
+Brendan O'Dowd
+December 26th, 2020

 Design
 Product Class -> The purpose of this class is to define what a Product is.
 The product contains fields to hold the price of the product,the quantity, the product type, and whether it is an imported product.